jlevy/leximetry/README.md

 ### What is Quality Writing?

-Some attributes of prose are easy to evaluate objectively.
+Some attributes of good writing are easy to evaluate objectively.
-Spelling, formatting, and grammar can be fixed easily and automatically by software.
+Rules for spelling and grammar are clear enough that they can be checked with software.
-Writers and editors have long turned to guides like Strunk and White or the *Chicago Manual of Style* for guidance on clear writing.
+Writers and editors have traditionally used guides like the *Chicago Manual of Style* or internal organizational style guides to enforce conventions, especially for minute details of usage, capitalization, or punctuation.
-And within organizations or publications, style guides are a way to systematize the use of language and conventions.

-Most of the time, readers implicitly sense certain attributes of a work from the text itself as well as from context, like the source (such as recognizing a well-known magazine or a known publisher or a blurb on a book cover) or the appearance of the work (such as a book that seems designed or printed well, or whether it is on a website with intrusive ads).

-In established publications or journals, quality is often maintained by traditions and processes like editorial review, fact checking, and copy editing.
-Over time, especially for books, we use popularity and reviews as signals of what writing is high quality.

-In short, except for the low-level, enforceable details, we tend to infer the quality of writing implicitly.
+However, higher-level standards of quality in writing, like creativity or clarity, are more subtle to evaluate or even to define.

+We do know good writing arises from the taste, skill, and expertise of good writers and editors.
+And that for both fiction and nonfiction, many aspects of quality improve when supported by traditions and processes like copy editing, fact checking, and editorial review.

+In fact, because it takes so much time and effort to read something and assess its quality, we tend to look up front for proxy signals like reputation and recommendation.
+We glance first at *who* wrote it and what publication it's from to get a sense of what expertise and efforts were involved in its creation.

 ### Can Quality Be Measured?

-While we implicitly often recognize quality, measuring it explicitly is elusive.
-It's contextual, subjective, and not quantitative.

-However, there are *qualitative attributes* of writing, such as clarity, coherence, factuality, rigor, or warmth, that are both important and much easier to define.
+Although quality is hard to define in general, there are certain *qualitative attributes* of writing that have more precise meanings.

+Some attributes—like artistry or creativity—are quite subjective.
+But others—such as clarity, coherence, factuality, or warmth—can be described more precisely.

 Today, with LLMs, what can be defined precisely can be measured systematically.

 LLMs do not eliminate the inherent difficulties and nuances of evaluating text.
-However, they *do* make even imprecise measurement *more systematic* and possible in higher volumes.
+However, they *do* make traditionally imprecise measurement *more systematic* and possible in higher volumes.

 When an evaluation that previously was considered subjective can be performed consistently across many documents, it makes comparisons along these dimensions easier, better defined, and potentially useful in new ways.

 ### Measurements are Imperfect but Useful

 Scores are inherently reductive.
-But this brevity has value for readers to assess the nature of content rapidly, especially online.
-Measurements of quality are increasingly necessary to help us filter out content we don't wish to read.
+But brevity has value when we want to assess something rapidly.
+Especially online, indications of quality are increasingly needed to help us filter out content we don't wish to read.
-These measurements can also be used to assist LLM-based tools in producing better output.
+In addition, quality evaluations are key for assisting LLM-based tools in producing better output.

+No analytical scheme will map the ephemeral, intuitive landscape of creative writing.
-My hope is that if we find ways to reveal metrics or visualizations of metrics like this online or in apps, it would spend our reading time more wisely—and perhaps help us find common ground in the fractured and confusing world of online content.
+But my hope is that if we find ways to reveal *some* metrics (or visualizations of metrics) like this online or in apps, it would spend our reading time more wisely—and perhaps help us find common ground in today's fractured and confusing world of online content.

 ## The General Quality Metrics